 Economics (ECN)

-ECN 101 Introductory Economics Micro (3 credits)
+ECN 101 Intro to Microeconomics (3 credits)

 By analyzing the behavior of buyers and sellers in product and factor markets, this course explains how a market economy determines how scarce resources are allocated to the production and distribution of various goods and services.
 Supply-and-demand models are used to explain the determination of the prices of products and of factor inputs, and the consequences of government controls and of different types of market structures on prices, wages, and economic efficiency are analyzed.

-ECN 102 Introductory Economics Macro (3 credits)
+ECN 102 Intro to Macroeconomics (3 credits)

 Theoretical models of the economy as a whole, show what determines the level of national output, employment, and prices, and how these might be stabilized by the proper fiscal and monetary policies.
 The course also looks at the mechanism by which our money supply changes, and considers the benefits and problems associated with international trade.
 Topics covered include the measurement of GDP, inflation and unemployment; Keynesian and Classical theories of output and price determination; the Federal Reserve System; the federal budget and the national debt; and the balance of payments.